The Basics of Building an Automated Dropshipping Store

 If you’re still figuring out the ropes of automated dropshipping, we can help you make sense of it.
 Check out this guide to opening an online shop.

-If you’d like to test-run our platform, check out this video tutorial for brand-new dropshippers.
+If you’d like to test-run our platform, check out this video tutorials for brand-new dropshippers.

 And sign up for a free account right now to connect your first store.